wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 This method lets you create a consent file by performing the following:

-- Validate the status of the consent a per the "applicableStatusToFileUpload" parameter
+- Validates the status of the consent a per the "applicableStatusToFileUpload" parameter
-- Create the consent file
+- Creates the consent file
-- Update the status of the consent
+- Updates the status of the consent
-- Create audit records for necessary consent updates
+- Creates audit records for necessary consent updates

 ```
 boolean createConsentFile(ConsentFile consentFileResource, String newConsentStatus, String userID, String applicableStatusToFileUpload) throws ConsentManagementException;